 Most trans people will choose a new name, and often identify with different pronouns to the ones they have been referred to from birth.
 Usually the decision to go by different pronouns is indicative of a person’s discomfort with their birth pronouns.
 Gender dysphoria can range from mild to severe, and being addressed as the incorrect gender can be severely upsetting for many trans individuals.

-He is speaking.
+He is my friend.

-I listened to him.
+I talked to him.

-The backpack is his.
+The bag is his.

-She is speaking.
+She is my friend.

-I listened to her.
+I talked to her.

-The backpack is hers.
+The bag is hers.

-They are speaking.
+They are my friend.

-I listened to them.
+I talked to them.

-The backpack is theirs.
+The bag is theirs.

 It can be hard to get used to non-binary pronouns, unless you’re using them often, or somebody in your life has begun to use them.
 The television show Billions stars Asia Kate Dillon, a non-binary actor, as a non-binary character named Taylor; through watching the show, the viewer can become very familiar with their pronouns, in a way that is organic and not forced!
 I would highly recommend the show, provided you are old enough to watch it (given the adult content).
 If you are trying to familiarise yourself with non-binary pronouns because you personally want to try those pronouns, this show would likely be valuable.
 Conversely, it may assist your family members or friends in adjusting to they/them pronouns.